James Broderick: Life and career

 Broderick's Broadway credits include The Time of Your Life (1969) and Johnny No-Trump (1967).

 Broderick co-starred in the CBS television series Brenner, portraying Officer Ernie Brenner.
 He played Doug Lawrence on the television show Family from 1976 to 1980.
 Broderick also served as a director for the series.
 He received an Emmy Award nomination for Outstanding Lead Actor in a Drama Series in 1978.
 Other notable television appearances included the Twilight Zone episode "On Thursday We Leave for Home" and the Public Television productions of Jean Shepherd's The Phantom of the Open Hearth and The Great American Fourth of July and Other Disasters, in which he played Ralph Parker's father, "the Old Man".
 The role later was played by Darren McGavin in A Christmas Story after Broderick's death; coincidentally, Broderick's son Matthew would play the Old Man's son Ralphie as an adult in the 2017 live television musical of A Christmas Story.
 Broderick also appeared in the “My Sister’s Keeper" episode of Gunsmoke in 1963 as a widower unable to deal with loss, and in the 1964 episode "Doctor's Wife" as a doctor saddled with an overbearing wife.

 His notable film roles include Ray Brock, the complex father figure of a New England commune in Alice's Restaurant (1969), the subway motorman in The Taking of Pelham One Two Three (1974), FBI agent Sheldon in Dog Day Afternoon (1975), and Joe in The Shadow Box (1980) directed by Paul Newman.

-Personal life
+Personal life and death

 Broderick married playwright and painter Patricia Broderick in 1949.
 The couple had one son, actor Matthew Broderick, and two daughters, Martha and Janet.

-Death

 Broderick died of thyroid cancer on November 1, 1982, in New Haven, Connecticut at the age of 55.